X

 Arroyo had his best season with Cam Ward, catching 35 passes for 590 yards and seven touchdowns during the 2024 season with the Miami Hurricanes.
 Arroyo is a big, dynamic weapon in the passing attack, who is a strong route runner who flashed separation skills in college.
 He was dominating the Senior Bowl as well before suffering a knee injury that disrupted his draft process.

 The rookie tight end does have a checkered injury history (he tore an ACL in 2022 in addition to the Senior Bowl injury), but nothing that should limit him in 2025.
-He joins a receiving room that features Jaxon Smith-Njigba, Cooper Kupp, Marquez Valdes-Scantling, and Noah Fant.
+He joins a receiving room that features Jaxon Smith-Njigba, Cooper Kupp, and Marquez Valdes-Scantling.

-Fant will limit Arroyo’s involvement in the offense early on, but the rookie also has enough ability to earn his way onto the field thanks to his route-running ability.
+With Fant gone, Arroyo could be heavily involved in the offense early on, and the rookie also has enough ability to earn targets thanks to his route-running ability.
 Outside of Smith-Njigba, there isn’t much competition for targets on the depth chart.

-There is a lot of risk drafting Arroyo, but there is also massive upside, especially at the tight end position.
-That is a gamble worth taking in the final round of best ball drafts.
+There is massive upside here, especially at the tight end position.
+That is a gamble worth taking in the final round of drafts.

 Download Our Free News & Alerts Mobile App